GSTT-CSC/QMS-Template/README.md

 Having an ISO13485 QMS for medical software means that you:
 - build safe SaMD / AIaMD that are appropriate for clinical use, and generate the appropriate technical documentation
+- conduct clinical risk management throughtout software development with appropriate clinicians
 - establish, risk assess, and continually improve your processes
 - train you staff, verify their training, and keep it up to date
 - continually evaluate your compliance to your SOP's through internal audit
-- have an established Corrective and Preventative Actions processes to effective solve issues at the root root cause
+- have an established Corrective and Preventative Actions (CAPA) processes to effective solve issues at the root cause
-- have management
+- have management review meetings to evaluate effective and assign resources
+- store you documentation in a controlled way

 ### Who is this repo for?
 Who would benefit most?